 The IRM was designed to make sure that the AfDB follows its own policies and procedures during the design and implementation of its projects.

-Complaints may relate to projects in sectors ranging from transportation, hydropower, agriculture or infrastructure.
-Examples of the types of issues raised in complaints to the IRM include social, environmental and economic issues.
+Complaints may relate to the social and environmental impacts of projects in sectors ranging from transportation, hydropower, agriculture or infrastructure.